scorelab/GSoC/GSoC-2017/Namal_Jayasuriya_DroLa.md

 I built a server system and browser application to the Central authority.

-Designed a hardware unit and built thr firmware for the end node.
+Designed a hardware unit and built the firmware for the end node.

-Design a effient message protocol for the system.
+Design a secure and effient message protocol for the system.

 ### What Covered

-Web server and web Apllication Client to monitor drones.
+Web server and web client apllication to monitor drones.

-Api to get drone locations from serial port and send them to browser applications.
+Api to get drone locations from serial port, decrypt them and send them to browser applications.

 End node Hardware module.